 3. Visual Concentration Drills (e.g., Candle Gazing)

-This ancient practice, Trataka, involves focusing on a visual point like a candle flame to train attention.
+This ancient practice, Trataka, involves focusing on a visual point like a candle flame to train attention—one of the simplest concentration practices.

 How It Boosts Focus